 - Kakao – An instant messaging service that offers free texting and calling.
 93% of South Korean smartphone users were using Kakao as of 2017.

-- Line – Another freeware app for sending texts, images, videos, video conferences and audio clips.
+- Line – A Japanese freeware app for sending texts, images, videos, video conferences and audio clips.
+They recently also added a cryptocurrency exchange service.

-- Wire – Similar to Line, the Wire service offers free messaging, etc. and is geared towards enhancing collaborative, online workplaces.
+- Wire – Similar to Line, the Wire service offers free messaging, etc. and is focuses on enhancing collaborative, online workplaces.

 - Signal, Viber, and other messaging services.